otagobioinformaticsspringschool/2022-obss-day2/index.md

 > This lesson also assumes some familiarity with biological concepts, including the structure of DNA, nucleotide abbreviations, and the
 > concept of genomic variation within a population.
 >
-> This lesson uses data hosted on an Amazon Machine Instance (AMI).
+> This lesson uses data hosted on NeSI.
 Workshop participants will be given information on how
-> to log-in to the AMI during the workshop.
+> to log-in to NeSI during the workshop.
 Learners using these materials for self-directed study will need to set up their own
 > AMI.
-Information on setting up an AMI and accessing the required data is provided on the [Genomics Workshop setup page](http://www.datacarpentry.org/genomics-workshop/setup.html).
+Information on setting up an AMI and accessing the required data is provided on the original [Genomics Workshop setup page](http://www.datacarpentry.org/genomics-workshop/setup.html).
 {: .prereq}